Open Data Hub logo

 CUDA - RStudio Server

-Use the CUDA - RStudio Server notebook image to access the RStudio IDE and NVIDIA CUDA Toolkit.
+Use the CUDA - RStudio Server workbench image to access the RStudio IDE and NVIDIA CUDA Toolkit.
 RStudio is an integrated development environment for R, a programming language for statistical computing and graphics.
 With the NVIDIA CUDA toolkit, you can optimize your work using GPU-accelerated libraries and optimization tools.
 For more information, see the RStudio Server site.

 Creating a workbench

 When you create a workbench, you specify an image (an IDE, packages, and other dependencies).
-You can also configure data connections, cluster storage, and add container storage.
+You can also configure connections, cluster storage, and add container storage.

 Prerequisites